-Do you ever whether a big black bird is a crow or a raven?
+Do you ever wonder whether a big black bird is a crow or a raven?
 Or whether a croaking frog is really a toad?
 What about that swooping bird – is it a falcon or a hawk?
 There are some animals that seem really difficult to tell apart!
 Here are some easy ways to know the difference.

 River Otter or Sea Otter

 Did you know that river otters and sea otters are both members of the carnivorous weasel family?
 Sea otters are more than twice as big, eat and sleep floating on their backs, and eat marine animals like sea urchins, crabs, clams and octopuses.
 River otters eat fish, frogs, crayfish, bugs, rats and birds, and they sleep on land in underground dens.

 Enjoy watching sea otters from a distance in Monterey or come to CuriOdyssey to see river otters up close! http://curiodyssey.org/animals/our-animals/mammals/river-otter/

 Is it a Raven or Crow?

 Common ravens and American crows look so similar!
 But ravens are as big as hawks and travel in pairs.
 Crows are more like the size of pigeons and they travel in groups.
 A raven’s calls sound like a deep-sounding croak, but a crow makes the familiar “caw-caw” sound.
 But don’t be fooled, both ravens and crows are known for mimicking other animals and each other!
 Ravens have a longer neck and larger bill with finger-like feathers at the end of their wings and a wedge-shaped tail in flight while a crow’s tail fans out in flight.